Graduate Calendar Archives: 2007 / 2008

 Athletics and Recreation

-The athletic facilities include a 4,500 square metre fieldhouse with two artificial turf fields and a 220 meter jogging track; an L-shaped fifty-metre pool with diving tower; a Fitness Centre with weight-training equipment and cardiovascular machines; six International squash courts; a double gymnasium; combatives and multipurpose rooms.
-In addition, a new $12.8 million Alumni Hall & Sports Centre will open in the fall of 2004.
-The facility will house a triple gymnasium with seating for up to 3,000 and a 465 square metre cardio/fitness area.
-Outdoor facilities include a soccer stadium, two other playing fields, and five tennis courts.
-These facilities may be available to students either for recreational needs or for organized competitions.
+The athletic facilities include a 4,500 square metre fieldhouse with two artificial turf fields and a 220-metre jogging track; an L-shaped fifty-metre pool with diving tower; a Fitness Centre with weight-training equipment and cardiovascular machines; six International squash courts; a double gymnasium; combatives and multipurpose rooms.
+In addition, the recently opened Alumni Hall and Sports Centre houses a triple gymnasium with seating for up to 2,000, and a 465-square metre cardio room and fitness studio.
+The Ice House, a new two-pad rink facility, is open for skating and other recreational and competitive ice activities.
+Outdoor facilities include Keith Harris Stadium, two other playing fields and five tennis courts.
+A four-court indoor tennis bubble operates in the winter months.
+These facilities may be available to students for recreational needs or for organized competitions.

-Instructional classes include group fitness programs such as aerobics, pilates, weight-training, and step aerobics; personal training services; fitness appraisals; aquatics programs such as learn-to-swim, aquafit, and masters' swim; dance; martial arts; yoga; and tai chi.
+Instructional classes include group fitness programs such as aerobics, indoor cycling, Pilates, weight-training, step aerobics, personal training services, fitness appraisals, aquatics programs such as learn-to-swim, aquafit, and masters’ swim; dance, martial arts, yoga, and Tai Chi.

-For further information on varsity athletics, competitive club teams, and intramurals, contact the Athletics Department or visit our Web site at www.carleton.ca/athletics.
+For further information on varsity athletics, competitive club teams, and intramurals, contact the Athletics Department or visit our Web site at carleton.ca/athletics

-Carleton's bookstore sells texts, supplies, books, CDs and magazines, as well as gift items, clothing, and used books.
-It is conveniently located at a central location on campus, right next to the University Library.
+Carleton’s bookstore sells texts, computer products, supplies, books, CDs and magazines, gift items, clothing, and used books and is centrally located on the ground floor of the University Centre.

 The following hours are subject to change: